 We spent that first winter in the new valley, quietly.
-Sometimes, life felt a bit lonely.
-It always takes time to break into a new area!
+Sometimes life felt a bit lonely, as it always takes time to settle into a new area!
 But we couldn’t complain.
 Our friend circle was growing and we had gotten quite involved with our church.

 In this time, we learned all we could about “southern” winters!
 My man fell in love with the fact that a 30 minute drive up into a nearby mountain pass would put him in the heart of good, backcountry snowboarding.

 Work, snowshoes and snowboards were his story that winter!
 Unless the road was avalanched in, of course.

 Preparing For Spring

 During those quiet winter months, I began to prepare for the following summer.
 Part of the reason we had moved was so that we could grow more of our own food.
 My goal was to also preserve it for year ’round eating.
 So I brushed up on my canning knowledge, learned all I could about root cellaring and looked into permaculture gardening for the first time ever.

 I devoured any “homesteading” information I could get my hands on, was constantly learning and re-wetting my appetite by reading about other people’s experiences.
 Go ahead and laugh, but that’s when I first began to realize what blogs were, that in the online world, hobby-farmers called themselves “homesteaders.”